-At a glance: Series of events in validation rules allows advertisers to define an event sequence a real user should go though.
-The series of events must be met in your defined order and if not met, the user will be marked as fraud.
+At a glance: Series of events in validation rules allows advertisers to define an event sequence a real user should go through.
+Any deviation from your defined order, or from the timing between events, is detected and blocked.

 Intro

-- The install will be blocked in post-attribution - if it’s in the post-attribution window (7 days)
+- The install is blocked in post-attribution, if it falls within the post-attribution window (7 days)

 Who is this for?